alirezabrtn/radiojavan-dl/README.md

 I have this bot in production which you can use it for free [here](https://t.me/rjripbot).

-## Upcoming
+## Tasks

-- Upload larger media on Telegram
+- [ ] Fix the redirect issue for some media
-- Download albums and playlists
+- [ ] Add support for albums and playlists
+- [ ] Deploy a Telegram bot server in order to upload larger files directly on Telegram